BGintussino/BlackJack/README.md

 -----------------------------------------------------------------------------------------------------------------------

-To see the descriptions of old releases, take a look at the wiki.
+To see the descriptions of old releases, take a look at the <a href="https://github.com/BGintussino/BlackJack/wiki/Archive-of-announces-of-old-releases">wiki</a>.